prime31/Nez/Nez.Persistence/JSON_README.md

 ```

-You can use `Decode` or `DecodeInto` to reconstruct JSON data back into an object:
+You can also use `Decode` or `DecodeInto` to reconstruct JSON data back into an object if you opted to load a `Variant`:

 ```csharp
 TestClass testClass;